Zerocchi/jikan.rb/README.md

 => <Jikan::Query:0x026ed9d0>

 >> yurucamp = qry.anime_id 34798 # manga_id for manga
+>> yurucamp = Jikan::anime 34798 # shortcut method without instaniating Query object, both are valid
-# You can also specify flag as second parameter
+# You can also specify flag as second parameter to get more information
 # >> yurucamp = qry.anime_id 34798, :episodes
 # All flags are symbol, please refer https://jikan.me/docs#chaining-methods to see all available flags
 => <Jikan::Anime:0x0168c4e0>